howethomas/vcon-lifecycle/README.md

 5. **Consent Review/Revocation**: Data Subject can review or choose to revoke consent at any time.

-6. **Revoke Request Processing**: If consent is revoked, the request is processed and communicated to all parties.
+6. **RevokeRequestProcessing**: If consent is revoked, the request is processed and communicated to all parties.

 ## Ammendment of Existing vCons